ddamato/savager/README.md

 #### `consolidate`
 **`Boolean` or `String`** `true`

 When set to `true`, this will attempt to consolidate reference sheets if multiple usages of Savager are used on the page.
-When set to a String, it will be the `id` of the single reference sheet on the page after consolidation.
+When set to a `String`, it will be the `id` of the single reference sheet on the page after consolidation.
 Setting to `false` will not consolidate reference sheets.

 #### `externalUrl`
 **`Boolean` or `String`** `void`

 If your assets are hosted externally (eg. CDN), you can provide the path to the assets here.
-Using this will not provide a `sheet` key when using this option.
+Using this will not return a `sheet` resource when preparing assets.

 #### `toSvgElement`
 **`Boolean` or `Function`** `false`

 When providing a function, the input will be SVG asset string which may transform into an element for the needs of your app.
+When providing `true`, it wil use a default render function to return valid `SVGElement` nodes.

 ---